-So you're going to have or adopt a baby.
+So you're about to become a parent.
 Congratulations!
 Parenthood may be one of the most rewarding experiences you'll ever have.
 As you prepare for life with your baby, here are a few things you should think about.

 Reassess your budget

 Buying all of the gear you need is pretty much a one-shot deal, but you'll also have many ongoing expenses that will affect your monthly budget.
 These may include baby formula and food, diapers, clothing, child care (day care and/or baby-sitters), medical costs not covered by insurance (such as co-payments for doctor's visits), and increased housing costs (if you move to accommodate your larger family, for example).
-Redo your budget to figure out how much your total monthly expenses will increase after the birth of your baby.
+Redo your budget to figure out how much your total monthly expenses will increase.
 If you've never created a budget before, now's the time to start.
-Chances are, you'll be spending at least an extra few hundred dollars a month.
 If it looks like the added expenses will strain your budget, you'll want to think about ways to cut back on your expenses.

 Review your insurance needs

 It's also time to think about life insurance.
 Though it's unlikely that you'll die prematurely, you should be prepared anyway.
 Life insurance can protect your family's financial security if something unexpected happens to you.
-Your spouse can use the death benefit to pay off debts (e.g., a mortgage, car loan, credit cards), support your child, and meet other expenses.
+The death benefit can be used to pay off debts (e.g., a mortgage, car loan, credit cards), support your child, and meet other expenses.
 Some of the funds could also be set aside for your child's future education.
 If you don't have any life insurance, now may be a good time to get some.
 The cost of an individual policy typically depends on your age, your health, whether you smoke, and other factors.
 Even if you already have life insurance (through your employer, for example), you should consider buying more now that you have a baby to care for.
 An insurance agent or financial professional can help you figure out how much coverage you need.

 Update your estate plan

-With a new baby to think about, you and your spouse should update your wills (or prepare wills, if you haven't already) with the help of an attorney.
+With a new baby to think about, you should update your will (or prepare a will, if you haven't already) with the help of an attorney.
 You'll need to address what will happen if an unexpected tragedy strikes.
-Who would be the best person to raise your child if you and your spouse died at the same time?
-If the person you choose accepts this responsibility, you'll need to designate him or her in your wills as your minor child's legal guardian.
+Who would be the best person to raise your child if both parents die?
+If the person you choose accepts this responsibility, you'll need to designate him or her in your will as your minor child's legal guardian.
 You should also name a contingent guardian, in case the primary guardian dies.
 Guardianship typically involves managing money and other assets that you leave your minor child.
 You may also want to ask your attorney about setting up a trust for your child and naming trustees separate from the suggested guardians.

-While working with your attorney, you and your spouse should also complete a health-care proxy and durable power of attorney.
+While working with your attorney, you should also consider completing advance medical directives.
 These documents allow you to designate someone to act on your behalf for medical and financial decisions if you should become incapacitated.

 Start saving for your little one's education

 The price of a college education is high and keeps getting higher.
 By the time your baby is college-bound, the annual cost of a good private college could be almost triple what it is today, including tuition, room and board, books, and so on.
 How will you afford this?
 Your child may receive financial aid (e.g., grants, scholarships, and loans), but you need to plan in case aid is unavailable or insufficient.
-Set up a college fund to save for your child's education — you can arrange for funds to be deducted from your paycheck and invested in the account(s) that you choose.
+Set up a college fund to save for your child's education.
+You can arrange for funds to be invested in the account(s) that you choose.
 You can also suggest that family members who want to give gifts could contribute directly to this account.
 Start as soon as possible (it's never too early), and save as much as your budget permits.
 Many different savings vehicles are available for this purpose, some of which have tax advantages.
 Talk to a financial professional about which ones are best for you.

 Don't forget about your taxes

 There's no way around it: Having children costs money.
 However, you may be entitled to some tax breaks that can help defray the cost of raising your child.
-First, you may be eligible for an extra exemption if your annual income is below a certain level for your filing status.
-This will reduce your income tax bill for every year that you're eligible to claim the exemption.
-You may also qualify for one or more child-related tax credits: the child tax credit (a $1,000 credit for each qualifying child), the child and dependent care credit (if you have qualifying child-care expenses), and the earned income credit (if your annual income is below a certain level).
-To claim any of these exemptions and credits on your federal tax return, you'll need a Social Security number for your child.
-You may be able to apply for this number (as well as a birth certificate) right at the hospital after your baby's birth.
+You may qualify for one or more child-related tax credits: the child tax credit, the child and dependent care credit (if you have qualifying child-care expenses), and the earned income credit (if your annual income is below a certain level).
 For more information about tax issues, talk to a tax professional.